Tutor information

 Julia Weckend

-Julia has taught philosophy at the Universities of Reading and Southampton before joining Oxford University’s Department for Continuing Education.
+Julia has taught philosophy at the Universities of Reading and Southampton before joining Oxford University’s Oxford Lifelong Learning.
 She regularly teaches weekly classes as well as courses for Oxford University Summer School for Adults and Oxford Experience.
 Her academic research focuses on issues in metaphysics and epistemology.
 She has published papers and edited two volumes in the history of philosophy, and she is a co-author of the Historical Dictionary of Leibniz’s Philosophy (2023).

 Courses